 There is no shortage of Quebec City restaurants for all budgets.
 From craft brewers like Les 3 Brasseurs, Quebec original cuisine at La Bûche restaurant to fine dining at Bistro Tournebroche, take a walk through the old city and Petit Champlain village and explore your options.

-10. Ice Skating in the city
+Outdoor Ice Skating in the Old City

 Rent some skates and enjoy a lovely ice skate on the rink inside the old city walls.
 The Place D’Youville skating rink located across from Porte Saint-Jean and the Capitole de Québec is a beautiful scenic rink in the old city.
 Be sure to dress warmly and head there at night to enjoy the twinkle lights and ambience of old Quebec.